 Luke’s fever continued through Monday, and when his father took him to the medical clinic, Luke’s parents fears were confirmed when he was diagnosed with the flu.
 He was sent home to rest and was given diarrhea and nausea medicine.

 One important thing that the doctor overlooked was that Luke’s lung was filling up with mucus.

 The next day Luke began spitting up blood and had great difficulty breathing.
 He was rushed to the hospital in an ambulance.
 With his lung packed with bloody mucus, Luke was kept in the ICU in critical condition.
 The following morning Luke was MedEvaced to Arkansas Children’s Hospital for more intensive care.
 Luke was tested and eventually diagnosed with H1N1.

-One month after the onset of H1N1, Luke returned home 36 pounds lighter and substantially weaker.
-Thanks to the support of his family, doctors and rehabilitation workers, Luke has returned to school and continues to get stronger.
-He is now gearing up for the baseball season.
+Thanks to the support of his family, doctors and rehabilitation workers, Luke returned to school and continued to get stronger.
+He even geared up for the baseball season.

 After seeing Luke’s story on CBS Sixty Minutes (below), Vaccinate Your Family, reached out to his parents to ask that they help raise awareness about the importance of the influenza vaccine.
 Since then Luke and his entire family have become outspoken advocates.

 It was the first cool night of the season.
 I remember thinking when the game got started “Wow, I can’t wait to get back in the car where the heater is”.